 Revitalized IUCEA and Integration into EAC Framework

 The Treaty for the Establishment of the current East African Community (The Treaty) was signed on 30th November 1999 and entered into force on 7th July 2000 following its ratification by the original three Partner States, namely Republic of Kenya, Republic of Uganda, and United Republic of Tanzania.
 The Republic of Burundi and the Republic of Rwanda acceded to the EAC Treaty on 18th June 2007 and became full Members of the Community with effect from 1st July 2007.
 Upon its re-establishment, EAC recognized IUCEA as one of the surviving institutions of the former Community.
 Therefore, it was agreed to establish IUCEA as an institution of the new EAC.
-In that process in 2000 IUCEA underwent revitalization following the recommendations of the CHEMS study and in 2002 the Heads of States of Kenya, Tanzania and Uganda signed the IUCEA Protocol as an instrument that made IUCEA a legal body corporate of EAC.
+In that process in 2000 IUCEA underwent revitalization following the recommendations of the CHEMS study and in 2002 the Ministers responsible for Higher Education of Kenya, Tanzania and Uganda signed the IUCEA Protocol as an instrument that made IUCEA a legal body corporate of EAC.

 The IUCEA Act, 2009